hmteditors/furman_OmegaOneTwelve/Elias/Notes.md

 - urn:cts:greekLit:tlg0012.tlg001.e4:5.778 on urn:cite2:hmt:e4.v1:49v has a variant reading to the standard text with αἱ in the place of τὼ.
 (1/12/18)
 - On urn:cite2:hmt:e4.v1:50v, urn:cts:greekLit:tlg0012.tlg001.e4:5.846 has been placed between urn:cts:greekLit:tlg0012.tlg001.e4:5.842 and urn:cts:greekLit:tlg0012.tlg001.e4:5.841.
 It is written in a slightly different hand.
 (1/12/18)
 - The first letter of line urn:cts:greekLit:tlg0012.tlg001.e4:5.872 on urn:cite2:hmt:e4.v1:51r is in a similar hand to the other paragraph capitals, but it is black.
 For now, I have ruled it an outdent without rubrication.
 It begins a speech.
 (1/12/18)
+- The first letter of line urn:cts:greekLit:tlg0012.tlg001.e4:7.226 on urn:cite2:hmt:e4.v1:61v is in a similar hand to the other paragraph capitals, but it is black.
+For now, I have ruled it an outdent without rubrication.
+It begins a speech.
+(1/14/18)